 As you plan to tackle the case with one of our attorneys, it’s important to remember where you were injured, and what caused your injury.
 It’s critical to prove you were hurt while attempting to fulfill your job duties, and that your own negligence didn’t contribute.
 Overall, we want to be aware of any partial or extensive disabilities you’re now forced to cope with, any scarring that originated from the injury, and any trauma it may have caused.

 Everyone deserves to feel safe at work, and we believe employees will only be able to truly focus and strive for promotion without the fear of their own safety while on the job.
+Please see here for a list of common questions we answered regarding workers’ compensation.

 If you’ve experienced an injury at work and want the support of a practiced attorney, contact Keches Law Group at 617-898-0808 and talk to someone willing and able to help.